OISF/suricata/doc/userguide/install.rst

 Ubuntu
 ^^^^^^

-For Ubuntu, the OISF maintains a PPA ``suricata-stable`` that is always contains the latest stable release.
+For Ubuntu, the OISF maintains a PPA ``suricata-stable`` that always contains the latest stable release.

 To use it::